TOKUSETSU SUIJOKI-BOKAN!

 25 August 1944:

 At 0630, departs Moji after arriving earlier that day from Mutsure anchorage.
-The KAGU MARU is part of fast convoy HI-73 consisting of the transport/cargo liners KIBITSU, ex-armed merchant cruiser GOKOKU MARU, ex-seaplane tender SANUKI MARU, tankers TOHO, OMUROSAN, OTOWASAN, TAIHO, FUJISAN, HAKKO, AMATO, TOA and KUROSHIO MARUs and fleet storeship IRAKO escorted by escort carrier UNYO, light cruiser KASHII, frigate CHIBURI and kaibokan CD Nos.
-13, 19, 21 and 27.
+KAGU MARU is part of fast convoy HI-73 consisting of IJA landing craft depot ship KIBITSU MARU, transport/cargo liners ex-armed merchant cruiser GOKOKU MARU, ex-seaplane tender SANUKI MARU, tankers TOHO, OMUROSAN, OTOWASAN, TAIHO, FUJISAN, HAKKO, AMATO, TOA and KUROSHIO MARUs and fleet storeship IRAKO escorted by escort carrier UNYO, light cruiser KASHII, kaibokan CHIBURI, CD-13, CD-19, CD-21 and CD-27.

 Later that day, the convoy is joined briefly by transports MIZUHO, ARABIA and KOKURYU MARUs and oiler MANEI MARU that all depart the following day.